11 Things to Do Before Listing Your Home That Are Worth the Effort

 • Fix that leaky faucet or water heater.

-• Make sure kitchen appliances and bathroom fixtures, such as toilets, baths, and showers, all function correctly.
+• Make sure kitchen appliances and bathroom fixtures, such as toilets, baths, and showers, all work properly.

-If you’ve lived in your home for a significant length of time, chances are you have the records or receipts for appliance repairs and upgrades, renovations big and small, as well as services to your HVAC and fireplace.
-Collect those now to have them ready for your real estate agent, home inspector, and property appraiser.
+If you’ve been in your home for a while, you probably have records or receipts for things like appliance repairs, upgrades, renovations, and HVAC or fireplace work.
+Gather those now so they’re ready for your agent, inspector, and appraiser.

 Unless they’re buying brand-new construction, buyers consider your home “used” and wonder how soon they’ll have to replace or repair something, such as a major appliance.